 Saltford saw significant expansion and house building during the 20th century.
 Norman Road had many houses by the 1930s, and later in the same decade work began on houses in Claverton Road.
 Substantial development also took place during the latter decades of the 20th century.
 For maps of ‘then’ and ‘now’, please visit the Saltford Environment Group’s online museum ‘river and aerial views’ page.
 Many listed buildings survive in Saltford.
 The Keynsham and Saltford Local History Society complied this list, with further details about these buildings available on the Historic England website.

 Saltford Parish Council held its first meeting on 15th May 1991, following the outcome of the local election on 2nd May 1991.
-The Parish Council will mark its 30th anniversary in 2021.
+The Parish Council marks its 30th anniversary in 2021.
 For information about the first Saltford Parish Council, and how and why Saltford Parish Council was created, please see our ‘Marking 30 Years of Saltford Parish Council‘ account based on recollections from two former SPC Chairs.